Have you been charged with Negligently Causing Serious Injury?

 Level 6 imprisonment being a maximum of 5 years.

 Where will my case be heard?

 Negligently Causing Serious Injury cases will usually be heard in the County Court of Victoria.
-In some instances though police will list the charge in the Magistrates Court.
-The Court of Appeal has indicated that when this charge is laid in relation to driving, that the judiciary should treat the charge very seriously.
+In some instances though, police will list the charge in the Magistrates Court.
+The Court of Appeal has indicated that when this charge is laid in relation to driving, the judiciary should treat the charge very seriously.

 Questions to consider

 If you are pleading guilty, what can you do to minimise your sentence?

 Obtain the services of an experienced criminal lawyer as soon as possible.